Gegabyt3/StrategyPattern/README.md

 # StrategyPattern
-This C# program demonstrates the strategy design pattern.
+This C# program demonstrates the strategy design pattern, which allows for code flexibility and extension.